-For our purposes the \emph{non}uniqueness of fold factorizations is a desirable feature, giving us a flexibility that can be used to obtain upper bounds on distances in $\FS(\Gamma;\A)$, as was done for instance in \cite{BestvinaFeighn:subfactor,\RelFSHypTag,\FSTwoTag}.
+\paragraph{Bounding diameters of fold paths.} The freedom of choice in the Stallings fold theorem (see Theorem~\ref{TheoremStallings}~\pref{ItemArbitraryFolds}) makes clear that fold factorizations are not unique.
+While in some applications this nonuniqueness is an undesirable feature to be avoided (see \cite[Section~4.1]{\RelFSOneTag}), here we take it as a feature to be exploited, giving us a flexibility one can use to obtain upper bounds on distances in $\FS(\Gamma;\A)$, as was done for instance in \cite{BestvinaFeighn:subfactor,\RelFSOneTag,\FSTwoTag}.
 In this section we review and formalize several such techniques.

 To fix some terminology and notation, when referring to diameter in $\FS(\Gamma;\A)$ we will regard ``foldable sequences'' in general and ``foldable paths'' in particular as subsets of the $0$-skeleton of $\FS(\Gamma;\A)$.
 So, for example,